 2. Pay off your debt as quickly as you can

 With interest rates still near historic lows, one of the smartest things you can do is pay off your debt as quickly as you can.
 The more debt you can pay down now, the less painful higher interest rates will be for you later.

 3. Make sure you have a balanced budget

 If you spend more than you earn, you’ll likely be financing your lifestyle at higher interest rates in the near future.
 Life will only become that much more expensive as rates rise.
-You’ll be working against yourself if you try to apply any of these 7 tips without balancing your budget first.
+Avoid working against yourself - apply any of these 7 tips after you've balanced your budget.